aniolpetit/irwa-2025-group06/project_progress/part_1/IRWA_Part1_Report.md

 *Figure 4.16: Pie chart showing brand market share distribution*

-The brand distribution reveals a fragmented market with several dominant players capturing significant shares, while numerous smaller brands contribute to a long tail, indicating both brand loyalty and competitive diversity within the fashion e-commerce space.
+The brand distribution reveals a highly fragmented market with no clear dominant players, as even the top brand holds only 13.0% market share.
+The relatively even distribution among the top 10 brands (ranging from 6.9% to 13.0%) indicates strong competitive diversity and a lack of market concentration in the fashion e-commerce space.

 **Category Analysis:**
 - **Category**: 7 unique categories with varying distribution